Mobile vaccine clinics in Long Beach hope to bridge vaccine disparity for elder residents in underserved communities

 Community partners have been part of the outreach, contacting those who are registered on VaxLB without email addresses to help them schedule appointments.

-For Diggs-Jackson and those involved in the planning at the St. Mark’s mobile vaccine clinic, an aggressive outreach campaign was laid out in order to sign up as many elders as possible.
+For Diggs-Jackson and those involved in the planning at the St. Mark mobile vaccine clinic, an aggressive outreach campaign was laid out in order to sign up as many elders as possible.

 A flyer was posted on social media and was also provided to the Long Beach Ministers Alliance.